Helle Lambridis

 Helle Lambridis (Έλλη Λαμπρίδη; 22 January 1896 – 28 January 1970), also spelled Helle Lampride or Elli Lambridi, was a Greek philosopher who wrote extensively in the fields of ancient and modern philosophy.
 She also wrote on archaeology, wrote fiction and produced translations.
 She was also an educator and was active in Greek left-wing politics and feminism from an early age.
 It has been claimed that her prominence in twentieth-century Greek philosophy has "only recently become widely known".
-Her life and work was celebrated on 8 March 2017 at a talks event in the old Senate chamber of the Parliament of Greece in Athens.
+Her life and work were celebrated on 8 March 2017 at a talks event in the old Senate chamber of the Parliament of Greece in Athens.

 Early life

 Helle Lambridis was born in Athens on 22 January 1896.
 Her father, Ioannis Lambridis, from Doliana, Epirus, was a lawyer and senator in the first Venizelos administration, and known for his work concerning the liberation of Epirus.
 Her mother Sofia was Athenian, her family from Mytilene.
 Lambridis graduated from a boy's grammar school in Athens, then studied Classics at the University of Athens (1911-1916).